15 children, 3-4 year olds (typically 34 months at the beginning of the CSDC school year) with 3 full-time teachers.

 Preschool 1 Classroom Family Packet

-The Classroom Family Packet (sent to you in August) contains information from your child’s teachers about the philosophy, schedule, curriculum, and classroom practices of the classroom that builds on to the CSDC Family Handbook.
+The Preschool 1 handbook will be sent to you in August, containing information from your child’s teachers about the practices, philosophy, curriculum, and schedule of the classroom that builds on the CSDC Family Handbook.

 |5:20||Final Pick up|

 Preschool 1's Daily Schedule is subject to change due to weather or children's needs

 As a program inspired by schools in Reggio Emilia, Italy (often referred as a “Reggio inspired school”), CSDC practices emergent curriculum while providing your child with developmentally appropriate experiences and challenges.
 This means that we will be observing your child's play and social interactions to better understand their abilities and interests.
 We analyze anecdotal notes, photographs, and artifacts to further develop and plan classroom curriculum.